torypayne/socket_lesson/README.md

 ##Writing a Client

+Before starting, create a fork of this repository and clone it to your machine.

 Previously, to read from a file, we might have written something like this:

 	# Open a File